-Blasting down snowy slopes is best when equipped with skis that match your style and skill.
-To help you find them, we evaluated 50+ all-mountain skis before testing the 13 best for three months.
-Our testes encountered all types of conditions from incredibly firm human-made ribbons of snow to fresh powder and everything in between.
-Seeking the holy grail of all-mountain planks, our team of testers put every ski through the same rigorous testing process to ensure fair and accurate reviews.
-Through extensive skiing, we discovered which model charges the hardest, carves the gnarliest, and floats in pow the best.
-We also took them through the moguls and off every single feature we could find to check their agility and playfulness.
-Compiling experience and expertise, we carved out each ski's unique details to guide you to the right pair to match your downhill style.
-We tested women's all-mountain skis in the same tireless way.
+To help you find the best all mountain skis, we evaluated 50+ models in 2019 before buying 13 top models for three months of resort testing.
+We skied all conditions from firm to fresh powder and everything between.
+Seeking the holy grail of all mountain planks, our team of testers put every ski through the same rigorous testing to ensure fairness and accuracy.
+Through extensive skiing, we discovered which models charge, carve, and float in pow the best.
+We also took them through the moguls and off every feature we could find to check their agility and playfulness.
+Compiling experience and expertise, we identified each ski's characteristics to guide you to the pair that matches your style.

 Compare at 3 sellers